gosling-lang/gosling-docs/Documentation.md

 # Overview
-Geminid is a declarative visualization grammar tailored for interative genomic visualizations.
-In Geminid, users can create interactive visualizations through a JSON syntax.
+Gosling is a declarative visualization grammar tailored for interative genomic visualizations.
+In Gosling, users can create interactive visualizations through a JSON syntax.
 This documentation describes how to write the JSON specification language to create interactive visualizations.
-You are welcome to try the [Geminid online edtior](https://gosling-lang.github.io/gosling.js/).
+You are welcome to try the [Gosling online edtior](https://gosling-lang.github.io/gosling.js/).

   <!-- "title": "title of the visualizations",
   "subtitile": "subtitile of the visualizations",